 5 May 2021

-This Bill would ensure that unaccompanied asylum seeking children receive legal advice and would extend the deadline for them to appeal an asylum decision.
-It aims to make the asylum process fairer for vulnerable children by improving access to legal help and giving them more time to contest decisions.
+This Bill would require unaccompanied asylum-seeking children to receive legal advice and would extend the deadline for them to appeal an asylum decision.
+It aims to improve access to justice for these vulnerable children during the asylum process.

 Generated 21 February 2026